haozhexu/haozhexu.me/content/article/2018/reviewleicam10p2.md

 ![Fly Away][M10P-Street-12]

 The shooting experience of M10-P is very different from my Panasonic cameras or Fujifilm X-Pro2.
 With Panasonic, I usually use multi-point auto focus and let it figure out where to focus.
-I saw articles written by street photographer who doesn't suggest using multi-point auto-focus because the camera may not focus on what you want, to be honest, I found reading those articles misleading without context, especially for beginners who don't have much experience and blindly follow.
-Panasonic has DFD technology which is contrast-detection based, its focusing is not only fast, but also tends to focus on object that're nearer to the camera, with the 2x crop M43 sensor and a relatively small aperture like F5.6, you get most stuff in focus most of the time.
+I saw articles written by street photographer who doesn't suggest using multi-point auto-focus because the camera may not focus on what you want, to be honest, I found reading those articles without proper context can be misleading, especially for beginners who don't have much experience and blindly follow.
+Panasonic has DFD technology which is contrast-detection based, its AF is not only fast, but also tends to lock on object that're nearer to the camera, with the 2x crop M43 sensor and a relatively small aperture, you can get most stuff in focus most of the time.

 ![Star in Bin][M10P-Street-13]